sammich/PegaStudioPro/README.md

   This is primarily a development tool, and shouldn't need to be used in non-dev environments.

-  There is technically no reason why this can't be used in higher environments, as we strictly avoid creating end-user (UI) or runtime changes (process engine, etc.).
-I.e. most changes are to improve the authoring experience.
+  There is no reason why this can't be used in higher environments, as we strictly avoid creating end-user (UI) or runtime changes (process engine, etc.).
+In other words, all changes are to improve the authoring experience.

+  However, while great care has been taken in building this component, please be mindful that support is only available via this repo.

-- **How will other platform versions be supported?**
+- **How will newer platform versions be supported?
+How long will it take to support a new version?**

-  When this component adds support for the new platform version (as I did when I validated it for Infinity '23), the following steps are taken:

-    - Each overriden rule is checked to see if it has a new version in that release.
-For example the rule `Rule-Obj-Class pzDataTypeActions` this component copied from is from 8.5.
-When validating Infinity '23 support, that rule was updated
-    - If a rule is updated, a copy is made from the OOTB version and the modifications applied manually

-  Every overriden rule has notes on what was changed from the OOTB rule.
-These notes are visisble for the modified rules.

-  New features will follow the same cycle.
-A feature will be developed on 8.6 (the lowest version supported), and verified/rebuilt for higher versions.
-I have VMs for every major version, and some minor versions, too.
+  When a minor (8.x) or patch (8.x.y) Pega Platform is released, we:

+  1. Identify all the overriden rules in the component which have been updated in the Platform
+  2. Manually identify the changes, and merge or rebuild the override as necessary
+  3. Perform a regression test over all the features

+  As Dev Studio undergoes very little change between releases, verifying support on a new version is a relatively quick process.
+It may even be released day and date of GA.

+  A number of major (8.8, 23, 24) and their minor releases have had supported added during the life of this component.

 - **I don't like change X**